CNphan/CP546/README.md

 #### Product Backlog Inventory
 1. **Grades**
   1. As a teacher, I want to enter student grades.
-  2. As a student, I would like to see my posted grades with my class history.
+  2. As a student, I would like to see my posted grades with my course history.
   3. As a administrator, I want to view a students history and grades earned.

 5. **Degree Program**